To Have and Have Not (film): Reception

 The critical reception of To Have and Have Not at the time of release was mixed and often unflattering.
 Early publicity and much of the initial reaction focused on Lauren Bacall, either praising her or criticizing her part as merely a gimmick for attention from the press.
 Some also faulted the film's unfaithfulness to Hemingway, as only the first fifteen minutes resemble his novel.
 Further, Americans preoccupied with World War II may have had little interest in a hero (Morgan) who consistently rejects commitment and whose only interest in France's cause is financial, to help himself and his girl (Marie).
-Overall, critics called the film a fast, witty romance whose plot was merely "an excuse for some good scenes."
+Overall, critics called the film a fast, witty romance whose plot was merely "an excuse for some good scenes".
 Variety cited its inferiority to Casablanca and other Warner Bros. melodramas, but acknowledged the new film's success in its characterization.
 Others even considered it a Casablanca remake; Time called it a "tinny romantic melodrama which millions of cinemaddicts have been waiting for ever since Casablanca."
 New York Variety was more mixed, citing "nifty productional accoutrements" but "too unsteady" a story line.
 The American film critic James Agee liked the film but felt Going My Way was better, because To Have and Have Not focused too much on "character and atmosphere" rather than on plot.
 He was far more interested in Bacall's performance than the anti-Fascist themes in the film.
+He further stated: "But To Have and Have Not is neither an action picture nor a Bogart picture.
+Its story is, in fact, just a loosely painted background for a kind of romance which the movies have all but forgotten about—the kind in which the derelict sweethearts are superficially aloof but essentially hot as blazes ...
+Lauren Bacall has cinema personality to burn, and she burns both ends against an unusually little middle.
+Her personality is compounded partly of percolated Davis, Garbo, West, Dietrich, Harlow and Glenda Farrell, but more than enough of it is completely new to the screen."

+Critic Pauline Kael wrote, "Howard Hawks directed this slickly professional, thoroughly enjoyable Second World War melodrama ...
+Don't be misled: it's the Warners mixture as before—sex and politics—but better this time."